Punggol Coast MRT station

 Punggol Coast MRT station is an underground Mass Rapid Transit (MRT) station on the North East Line (NEL) in northern Punggol, Singapore.
 The station is the terminus of the NEL and serves the Punggol Digital District alongside the new campus of the Singapore Institute of Technology.
-It is also close to Coney Island and is planned to serve the Punggol Coast Bus Interchange.
+It is also close to Coney Island and serves the Punggol Coast Bus Interchange.
+It is located in a walking distance to Teck Lee and Punggol Point stations on the Punggol West Light Rail Transit (LRT) Loop.
+Nearby developments include: Punggol Coast Mall, Northshore Plaza I, Northshore Plaza II, and Waterway Point.
+The Punggol Settlement, Punggol Beach and Punggol Point Park is easily accessible from the Punggol Coast MRT station.

 The station was built as part of the North East Line extension (NELe), which was first announced in 2013.
 Plans for the NELe construction were brought forward from 2030 to 2023 in conjunction with development plans for the area.
 Due to the COVID-19 pandemic, the expected operational date of the station was pushed back to 2024.
-The station opened for revenue service on 10 December 2024 at 1500.
+The station opened for revenue service on 10 December 2024.
 An artwork, Trajectories by Zul Othman, is displayed at this station as part of the MRT network's Art-in-Transit programme.